Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds: Computing the generating series of newly defined invariants

-It is interesting that this gives a precise relation between the generating series of three sets of virtual invariants in 3 different dimensions.
-We will unify these results by applying similar arguments to the ones in §\ref{cao--kool section} and §\ref{VFC section} to extend the results of Arbesfeld et al \cite{AJLOP}, \cite{Lim} and \cite{OP1} in the author's future work \cite{bojko3}, where we replace $\mathbb{C}^N$ by a general torsion free sheaf $E$.
-In the Calabi--Yau case, we will assume $E$ additionally to be rigid and stable to construct virtual fundamental classes. \end{remark} Using that $[\textnormal{Hilb}^1(X)]^{\textnormal{vir}}=\textnormal{Pd}\big(c_3(x)\big)$ together with Theorem \ref{VRROT} and that we have natural isomorphisms $\Lambda^i(TX|_x)\cong Ext^i(\mathcal{O}_x,\mathcal{O}_x)$ which hold in a family one can show: \begin{corollary} All of the results of this section hold $\textnormal{mod }q^2$. \end{corollary}
+Interestingly, this gives a precise relation between the generating series of three sets of virtual invariants in 3 different dimensions.
+We will unify these results by applying similar arguments to the ones in §\ref{cao--kool section} and §\ref{VFC section} to extend the results of AJLOP \cite{AJLOP}, \cite{Lim}, and \cite{OP1} in the author's future work \cite{bojkoquot} where we replace $\mathbb{C}^N$ by a general torsion free sheaf $E$.
+In the Calabi--Yau case, we will assume $E$ additionally to be rigid and simple to construct virtual fundamental classes. \end{remark} Using that $[\textnormal{Hilb}^1(X)]^{\textnormal{vir}}=\textnormal{Pd}\big(c_3(x)\big)$ together with Theorem \ref{VRROT} and that we have natural isomorphisms $\Lambda^i(TX|_x)\cong Ext^i(\mathcal{O}_x,\mathcal{O}_x)$ which hold in a family one can show: \begin{corollary} All of the results of this section hold $\textnormal{mod }q^2$. \end{corollary}